 Currently, Bridalveil Falls is undergoing a restoration project that will create more accessible pathways to take in those majestic views of the waterfall.
 If the hiking paths are closed, you can also easily see this waterfall from the designated viewing area on the side of the road.

 5. Vernal Fall Footbridge

-This is a highly popular trail at Yosemite that offers incredible views and plenty of waterfall sightings.
+This is one of the best day hikes in California that offers incredible views and plenty of waterfall sightings.
 The section to Vernal Fall Footbridge is paved and surrounded by giant boulders.
 Along the way, you’ll see plenty of views of the meandering Merced River carving its way through the valley.

 Vernal Falls is notorious for its powerful waterfall spray that will get you soaked up close.
 If you’re lucky, you might even see a rainbow forming in the waterfall mist!